 Eunice then walks up to me, and hesitantly places her hand on my shoulder.
 "Y-you under stand th-that Godfrey is do-doing this for you- your own good, r-right?"

-I don't understand what she meant by saying that, but obviously my trip to FAME was neither accident nor was it a trip for merely my entertainment.
+I don't understand what she meant by saying that, but obviously my trip to MUSE was neither accident nor was it a trip for merely my entertainment.
 She knows I know, so I just nod, and she nervously walks away.
 This was too weird; I clearly didn't know all of what's going on, but I'm sure that eventually either Godfrey will tell me or I'll find out on my own.
 I am Dominic Strata, of course; it's his obligation to tell me.

 Later that night, I realize that Godfrey hasn't been home since three o'clock this afternoon.